 The Board of Directors has a minimum of four regularly scheduled meetings each year, while others may be called as deemed necessary by the Director and/or the Board President.
 These meetings are open to the public with “Roberts Rules of Order” used as procedure for the meetings.
-The Association’s Annual Meeting of the schools is held each October.
+The Association’s Annual Meeting of the schools is held each in the Fall (end of September/beginning of October).
 Official voters and others come together to hear reports and discuss general business.

 The Board is composed of thirteen voting members who direct the overall business of the NMAA.
 They are elected or appointed as follows: